-This is an original color aquatint etching by American artist John Taylor Arms.
-The title of this image is "Loop-The-Loop".
-It was created and printed in 1921, in an edition of 25 signed impressions.
-This one is pencil signed dated and titled lower border.
-Very fine condition.
-This is a rarely seen etching by this great American printmaker.
-The image measures 6X4 inches printed on a medium weight wove type paper.
+This is an original etching by American artist of the Ash Can School, John Sloan (1871-1951) The title is Mars and Bacchante, it was created and printed in 1915 in an edition of 100 proofs.
+This one is hand signed and titled in pencil by the artist.
+The image measures 4 1/4X6 inches.
+Printed on a medium weight laid type paper, Printed by Charles White.

 Copyright 2021· All rights reserved